 They buried Mother that rainy afternoon, and we had no choice but to watch from one of the upper windows of the manor.
-From that distance the scant, black-clad attendees looked like carrion eaters descending for a feast.
+From that distance, the scant, black-clad attendees had looked like carrion eaters descending for a feast.

 Marcus went back to Eton a few weeks later, without me, even though it broke both of our hearts.
 He left Amelia and I with our spiteful, neglectful father, and our grandmother, who had decided to remain in the house and see to our upbringing in our mother’s absence.